Noddin-Robotmakers/Website/Game-Strategy.md

-Our strategy for the game was to chose some missions that were easy and quick.
+Our strategy for the game was to choose some missions that were easy and quick.
 Then we made attachments for the missions.
 ## Attachments

-We made two types attachments, passive and active.
-The active attachments needs one or two motors to operate a mission.
+We made two types of attachments, passive and active.
+The active attachments need one or two motors to operate a mission.
 The passive attachments don't need motors or electronics.
 Each attachment had to be efficent and work at least 3-5 times.
 It took a long time to make them work but it was worth it.

 ## Missions we completeted